Birth defects are more common in the kidney and urinary system (urinary tract) than in any other system of the body. Defects can develop in the

 After birth, if doctors suspect a child has a urinary defect, they typically do imaging tests such as ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more , computed tomography Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more (CT), nuclear scans Nuclear Scans of the Digestive Tract Nuclear scans are tests that involve the use of harmless radioactive materials (see Radionuclide Scanning).
 The radioactive materials are ingested as part of a meal or in a drink or are given... read more , and magnetic resonance imaging Magnetic resonance imaging There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more (MRI).
 Sometimes, doctors do intravenous urography Intravenous urography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more or cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, benign prostatic enlargement) by looking through a flexible viewing tube... read more .
 In cystoscopy, doctors look inside the bladder and urethra through a flexible viewing tube called a cystoscope (a type of endoscope).

 To diagnose certain defects of the urinary tract, doctors sometimes do a test called voiding cystourethrography Cystography and cystourethrography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more (VCUG).
-For voiding cystourethrography, a catheter is passed through the urethra into the bladder, a liquid that shows up on x-rays (contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more ) is put through the catheter, and x-rays are taken before and after the child urinates.
+For voiding cystourethrography, a catheter is passed through the urethra into the bladder, a liquid that shows up on x-rays (contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more ) is put through the catheter, and x-rays are taken before, during, and after the child urinates.

-As children grow, these tests may be repeated at scheduled intervals to assess how the bladder, ureters, urethra, and kidneys are developing or functioning.
+As children grow, these tests may be repeated at scheduled intervals to assess how the bladder, ureters, urethra, and kidneys are developing or functioning and to assess if the child has outgrown the defect.

 Treatment of Kidney and Urinary Tract Birth Defects